 The Devil went down to Southeast Asia looking for fortunes to steal.

 1969's I, Lucifer is Peter O'Donnell's third Modesty Blaise novel, and it's a series we're going through mainly to highlight the great cover art by Robert McGinnis.
 He didn't illustrate all the books.
 In fact, this might be the last, which means we'll probably move on to other authors.
 But that won't be because the Blaise books aren't good.
 In fact, for the sexy spy genre they're top notch—exotically located, compellingly plotted, and peopled by wacky Bond-style supervillains.
-Case in point: the titular character in I, Lucifer is a a man suffering from a psychotic delusion that's he's Satan.
-The funny part is he isn't even bad.
-The real bad guy is Seff, the opportunist who launches a global extortion scheme that hinges on faux-Lucifer's participation even though his delusion prevents him having a clue what he's really doing.
-He might be the only villain in the Blaise novels who's a victim.
+Case in point: the titular character in I, Lucifer is a man suffering from a psychotic delusion that he's Satan.
+The funny part is he isn't evil.
+The real evil guy is Seff, the opportunist who launches a global extortion scheme that hinges on faux-Lucifer's participation even though his delusion prevents him having a clue what he's really doing.
+Lucifer might be the only villain we've encountered in a novel who's a victim.

 Though the sexual aspects of Modesty Blaise were a major attraction of the novels, we enjoy even more the tactical nature of O'Donnell's action, which is probably an influence from his military service in Iran, Syria, Egypt, Greece and other places.
 It's also probably why so much of the Blaise series is connected to that region.
 While the tales are always exotic, this entry is even wilder than usual.
 How wild?
 It involves precognition, trained dolphins, Moro mercenaries, and body implants that kill remotely, yet it all works.
 That's because as always, in the center of the chaos, you have Blaise and Garvin, perfect friends, platonic soulmates, and two armed and extremely deadly halves of a razor sharp fighting machine.
 Abandon all hope ye who cross them.